salehjg/Learning-SYCL/examples/07.memories/readme.md

 This is practically the sycl version of cuda malloc.
 It allocates a memory that resides on the device global memory and only the device can access it.
 For moving data from a heap C++ array to a device memory pointer, you need to use `sycl::queue::memcpy(dest, src, size_in_bytes)`.

+For a great comparison on the achievable performance for these three approaches, please refer to `SYCL-Bench 2020: Benchmarking SYCL 2020 on AMD, Intel, and NVIDIA GPUs` paper, Figure 3.
+You can access [the preprint here](https://cosenza.eu/papers/CrisciIWOCL24.pdf).

 ## Local
 TODO.